picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/nics/enic.rst

 - **1300 and later series VICS with advanced filters enabled**

   - Attributes: ingress
-  - Items: eth, ipv4, ipv6, udp, tcp, vxlan, inner eth, ipv4, ipv6, udp, tcp
+  - Items: eth, vlan, ipv4, ipv6, udp, tcp, vxlan, raw, inner eth, vlan, ipv4, ipv6, udp, tcp
-  - Actions: queue, mark, drop, flag and void
+  - Actions: queue, mark, drop, flag, rss, passthru, and void
   - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
   - In total, up to 64 bytes of mask is allowed across all headers

-- **1400 and later series VICS with advanced filters enabled**
+- **1400 and later series VICs with Flow Manager API enabled**

-  All the above plus:

-  - Action: count
+  - Attributes: ingress, egress
+  - Items: eth, vlan, ipv4, ipv6, sctp, udp, tcp, vxlan, raw, inner eth, vlan, ipv4, ipv6, sctp, udp, tcp
+  - Ingress Actions: count, drop, flag, jump, mark, port_id, passthru, queue, rss, vxlan_decap, vxlan_encap, and void
+  - Egress Actions: count, drop, jump, passthru, vxlan_encap, and void
+  - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
+  - In total, up to 64 bytes of mask is allowed across all headers

+The VIC performs packet matching after applying VLAN strip.
+If VLAN stripping is enabled, EtherType in the ETH item corresponds to the stripped VLAN header's EtherType.
+Stripping does not affect the VLAN item.
+TCI and EtherType in the VLAN item are matched against those in the (stripped) VLAN header whether stripping is enabled or disabled.

 More features may be added in future firmware and new versions of the VIC.
 Please refer to the release notes.